Frequently asked questions

 If you don’t have the experience listed above, you have several options:

 • Consider an internship.

 • Consider working in one of our offices as a seasonal staff.

 • Take a course to improve your technical skills.

 • Seek employment elsewhere in order to build your skill set and then reapply.

 Administrative jobs are posted when available.
 Field positions are open throughout the year, but the bulk of the new staff hired begin work in May each year.
 Hiring for these positions begins in the fall (October/November) and usually concludes sometime in March or April.

 What kinds of students does Outward Bound serve?

 Outward Bound is proud to serve a wide variety of students.
 Folks of all ages attend courses with us.
-We serve Adjudicated and At Risk students in our programs in FL and AL. In our Urban Centers, we serve the students through local schools and community groups.
+We serve At Risk students in our programs in FL.
+In our Urban Centers, we serve the students through local schools and community groups.
 On our Wilderness Expeditions, our primary audience is teens.
 Although we do work with adults and college age students, the primary students that new staff serve are 14 – 18.
 We are looking for staff who are interested in serving youth.